- Help Line

 The DAIS Help Line provides crisis intervention, safety planning, support, information, and referrals to survivors of domestic abuse, their families, friends, other service providers, and the general public.
 The Help Line is the gateway to all other DAIS services.
 The Help Line is answered by trained volunteers and staff and is available 24 hours a day, 7 days a week.
 The Help Line can be reached at 608-251-4445 or 800-747-4045 (toll free in Dane County).

 DAIS runs the only domestic violence shelter in Dane County.
 The DAIS Emergency Shelter program offers housing, food, clothing, support and resources for survivors of domestic violence and their children.
+The emergency shelter is a communal living environment.
 Female survivors are served at our on-site shelter and male survivors are served through our hotel voucher program.
 Shelter/hotel residents receive legal assistance, support and counseling, referrals to other community resources, and access to medical and social services.
 Residents receive individual case management and assist one another through resident support groups.
 Special programming is available for children whose parents use the shelter program.

 The DAIS Children’s Program provides family-focused crisis intervention services to children from violent homes.
 Our goal is to provide children from violent homes with physical and emotional safety, structure and consistency, opportunities to process their feelings and experiences through age-appropriate play and creative activities, and experiences with positive discipline.
 The DAIS Children’s Program is open to children residing in shelter, as well as children whose parents attend the DAIS Community Support Group.
 Programming is offered five days a week and is staffed by volunteers who have been trained to recognize and respond to the needs of children in crisis.

 The DAIS Crisis Response Program provides direct assistance to survivors of domestic violence at confidential locations across Dane County.
 Crisis response advocates provide domestic abuse survivors with face-to-face emergency safety planning, housing information, parenting support, and referrals to other community resources.
 Children’s advocates may be available when children accompany parents to crisis response appointments.
-This program serves both female and male survivors, and allows DAIS to assist people in outlying areas who may not be able to access Madison-based services.
+The Crisis Response Program allows DAIS to assist people in outlying areas who may not be able to access Madison-based services.

 DAIS offers three weekly, drop-in Community Support Groups for women across Dane County, one of which is Spanish speaking.
 Women can join the Community Support Group whenever they wish.
 The Group is “peer-based,” meaning participants share and support each other.
 Children’s services are available so that women may bring their children with them to group.
 The Community Support Group follows a regular format each time it meets.
 We start with a check-in (name, how they are feeling, if they want time to share), a quote or a poem with discussion about the selected piece, and finally open discussion.